fredwu/datamappify/README.md

 # Datamappify [![Gem Version](https://badge.fury.io/rb/datamappify.png)](http://badge.fury.io/rb/datamappify) [![Build Status](https://api.travis-ci.org/fredwu/datamappify.png?branch=master)](http://travis-ci.org/fredwu/datamappify) [![Coverage Status](https://coveralls.io/repos/fredwu/datamappify/badge.png)](https://coveralls.io/r/fredwu/datamappify) [![Code Climate](https://codeclimate.com/github/fredwu/datamappify.png)](https://codeclimate.com/github/fredwu/datamappify)

+#### Compose, decouple and manage domain logic and data persistence separately.
+Works great with forms!

 ## Overview

+The typical Rails (and ActiveRecord) way of building applications is great for small to medium sized projects, but when projects grow larger and more complex, your models too become larger and more complex - it is not uncommon to have god classes such as a User model.

+Datamappify tries to solve two common problems in web applications:

+1. The coupling between domain logic and data persistence.
+2. The coupling between forms and models.
-Compose and manage domain logic and data persistence separately and intelligently, Datamappify is loosely based on the [Repository Pattern](http://martinfowler.com/eaaCatalog/repository.html) and [Entity Aggregation](http://msdn.microsoft.com/en-au/library/ff649505.aspx).

-Datamappify is built using [Virtus](https://github.com/solnic/virtus) and existing ORMs (ActiveRecord and Sequel, etc).
-The design goal is to utilise the powerfulness of existing ORMs as well as to separate domain logic (model behaviour) from data persistence.
+Datamappify is loosely based on the [Repository Pattern](http://martinfowler.com/eaaCatalog/repository.html) and [Entity Aggregation](http://msdn.microsoft.com/en-au/library/ff649505.aspx), and is built on top of [Virtus](https://github.com/solnic/virtus) and existing ORMs (ActiveRecord and Sequel, etc).

-My motivation for creating Datamappify is to hide the complexity of dealing with data in different data sources including the ones from external web services.
-Features like lazy loading and dirty tracking are designed to enhance the usability of dealing with web services.
+There are three main design goals:

+1. To utilise the powerfulness of existing ORMs so that using Datamappify doesn't interrupt too much of your current workflow.
+For example, [Devise](https://github.com/plataformatec/devise) would still work if you use it with a `UserAccount` ActiveRecord model that is attached to a `User` entity managed by Datamappify.
+2. To have a flexible entity model that works great with dealing with form data.
+For example, [SimpleForm](https://github.com/plataformatec/simple_form) would still work with nested attributes from different ORM models if you map entity attributes smartly in your repositories managed by Datamappify.
+3. To have a set of data providers to encapsulate the handling of how the data is persisted.
+This is especially useful for dealing with external data sources such as a web service.
+For example, by calling `UserRepository.save(user)`, certain attributes of the user entity are now persisted on a remote web service.
+Better yet, dirty tracking and lazy loading are supported out of the box!

 Datamappify consists of three components:

 - __Entity__ contains models behaviour, think an ActiveRecord model with the persistence specifics removed.
 - __Repository__ is responsible for data retrieval and persistence, e.g. `find`, `save` and `destroy`, etc.
 - __Data__ as the name suggests, holds your model data.
-It contains ORM objects (ActiveRecord and Sequel, etc).
+It contains ORM objects (e.g. ActiveRecord models).

 Below is a high level and somewhat simplified overview of Datamappify's architecture.